 The easiest way to evaluate a topic is to look at the most probable words in the topic.

-This can be done in a tabular form, for instance by listing the top 10 words in each topic, or in other formats.
+This can be done in a tabular form, for instance by listing the top 10 words in each topic, or using other formats.

 One visually appealing way to observe the probable words in a topic is through Word Clouds.

 To illustrate, the following example is a Word Cloud based on topics modeled from the minutes of US Federal Open Market Committee (FOMC) meetings.
 The FOMC is an important part of the US financial system and meets 8 times per year.

-The following Word Cloud is based on a topic that emerged from an analysis of topic trends in FOMC meetings over 2007 to 2020.
+The following Word Cloud is based on a topic that emerged from an analysis of topic trends in FOMC meetings from 2007 to 2020.

 Topic modeling doesn’t provide guidance on the meaning of any topic, so labeling a topic requires human interpretation.

-In the above Word Cloud, based on the most probable words displayed, the topic appears to be about “inflation”.
+In the above Word Cloud, based on the most probable words displayed, the topic appears to be “inflation”.